Key Takeaways

 Portfolio Highlights

-The ClearBridge Small Cap Strategy underperformed its Russell 2000 Index benchmark during the fourth quarter.
+The ClearBridge Small Cap Strategy outperformed its Russell 2000 Index benchmark during the first quarter.
 On an absolute basis, the Strategy had gains in four of the 11 sectors in which it was invested during the quarter.
-The leading contributors were the health care and financials sectors, while the consumer discretionary and information technology (IT) sectors were the main detractors.
+The leading contributor was the energy sector, while the IT sector was the main detractor.

-On a relative basis, overall stock selection detracted from performance but was slightly offset by a positive contribution from sector allocation effects.
-Stock selection in the materials, consumer discretionary, IT and communication services, as well as stock selection in and an underweight to the health care sector, weighed on performance.
-Conversely, stock selection in the financials and energy sectors and an underweight to the IT sector proved beneficial.
+On a relative basis, overall stock selection detracted from performance but was more than offset by positive sector allocation effects.
+Stock selection in the health care, energy and consumer discretionary sectors, an overweight to the energy sector and underweights to the IT and health care sectors proved beneficial.
+Conversely, stock selection in the industrials, IT, materials, consumer staples and communication services sectors weighed on performance.

-On an individual stock basis, the biggest contributors to relative returns in the quarter were Arrowhead Pharmaceuticals, Celcuity, Photronics, Allegiant Travel and Yeti.
-The largest detractors were Corcept Therapeutics, MP Materials, Penguin Solutions, Stride and Janus International.
+On an individual stock basis, the biggest contributors to relative returns in the quarter were Matador Resources, International Seaways, Murphy USA, California Resources and Solstice Advanced Materials.
+The largest detractors were Upwork, Ncino, Q2, Utz Brands and not owning Bloom Energy.